hyx0329/openstick-failsafe-guard/README.md

 # Failsafe systemd service for OpenStick

-This is a fail-safe service for MSM8919 devices running debian with systemd.
+Here are fail-safe services for MSM8919 devices running debian with systemd.

 ## Main features

+### openstick-gc-guard

 + If no network connection (wifi, ethernet or usb gadget) 1 min after boot up, the script will try to re-enable network connections.